 Mike Birkin, Friends of the Earth South West campaigner said:

-“It’s great to hear that Devon County Council is committed to preventing bee-harming pesticides from being used on council-owned land.
-We hope that other councils will now follow their lead.
+“It’s great that Devon County Council has committed to preventing bee-harming pesticides from being used on council-owned land.